KelechiFrancisca/Matplotlib/README.md

 > import matplotlib.pyplot as plt
 >

-# Visualizing the scores of Student
+# Visualizing the scores of Students

 ```python
 based_score = [20,40,60,70,80,100]